ClusterHQ/flocker/docs/labs/installer.rst

 * **Supported configurations**

-  * Ubuntu or CentOS on AWS with EBS backend
+  * Ubuntu 14.04 on AWS with EBS backend
-  * Ubuntu or CentOS on Rackspace with OpenStack backend
+  * Ubuntu 14.04 on Rackspace with OpenStack backend
-  * Ubuntu or CentOS on private OpenStack cloud with OpenStack backend
+  * Ubuntu 14.04 on private OpenStack cloud with OpenStack backend

 * **Experimental configurations**

   * CoreOS on AWS with EBS backend
-  * Ubuntu or CentOS on any infrastructure with experimental ZFS backend
+  * Ubuntu 14.04 on any infrastructure with ZFS backend

 Other configurations may work, but have not been tested.